At Las Pilitas nursery we sell California native plants to attract birds and butterflies.

 Don't treat natives like Broccoli

 The non-native plants used in gardens, which are usually easy-to-grow ruderal plants, commonly grow best in amended soil.
-Without this fluffy soil they will be chlorotic and lifeless.
-In contrast, where the natives are green and thriving, no amended soil exists.
+Without this rich high organic soil they will be chlorotic and lifeless.
+In contrast, on an undisturbed hillside where the natives are green and thriving, no amended soil exists.
 A native plant is not a broccoli plant.
 Broccoli is a mustard (Brassicaceae).
 Most of the soils labs give you a soil analysis report based on field crops like broccoli, (even when they say it's for natives).
 Different plants need different care for optimum growth.
 Native plants are NOT garden vegetables; native plants as 'different' as you can get.
 Everything you have been taught all your life on how to grow a wonderful garden is “wrong” when you are talking about how to grow California native plants.
-Remember that, and most of your gardening will be easier.
+Gardening is easier if you can recognize a broccoli from a drought tolerant plant.
+There's only a few basic types of plants, tracking whether they need regular water, soil amending, grow in sun/shade, clay/sand, or like rock/bark/no mulch in about all you need to know.
+Put the plants together that want the same thing.
+Look at them as dogs, cats, humans, fish and canaries.
+Putting a fish in a bird cage and feeding it bird seed is similar to putting a vegetable in a native garden and not watering it.

 Do not use polymers as a soil amendment.
-The plants do not become mycorrhizal, having a symbyotic relationship between plant roots and fungi, because of the constant source of water.
+The plants do not become mycorrhizal, having a symbiotic relationship between plant roots and fungi, because of the constant source of water.
 Pseudomycorrhiza (parasitic fungal structures) form on roots of native plants grown in this way.
+(DRIP probably does the same thing.)
 The root system is unstable and the plants are difficult to keep alive.
 Native plants grown with polymers had almost no root growth after 6 months (the soil had that latrine smell).
 Further, the polymers do not increase the total amount of available water and do not lead to greater water conservation (Letey, et. al.).
+Urgggg!
+A different way of drowning the canary, put a wet bag over his head.

 Mulch, placed on top of the ground is what native plants prefer; rocks, chipped pine and oak, oak leaves and pine needles and shredded redwood/cedar bark all work fine as mulch (as long as they are used on the right plant).
 Remember, different plants like different mulch!

-1. Don't use a cheep substitute.
-Lawn clippings, manure or straw are not good mulch.
+1. Don't use a cheap substitute.
+Lawn clippings, manure or straw are not good mulch for native or drought tolerant plants.
 Free clippings form the local tree trimming service can work, but you don't know what you are getting.
 If you are in a rural are with native trees this is good.
 If the mulch is from trees cut in town it will probably not work.

 2. Don't spread it thin to make it go farther.
-It only works if you have at least 3-4 inches. ( Don't over do it either.
+It only works if you have at least 2-3 inches. ( Don't over do it either.
 More than about 6 inches and you will bury your plants.)
+If can't cover it all with your meager budget, put a wheelbarrow load around each plant.

-Remember mother nature wants to cover bare ground, she has a whole batch of weeds waiting in the neighbors fields to cover your site unless you do.
+Remember mother nature wants to cover bare ground, she does it over a few years with mulch from the bushes and trees.
+Man has followers, a whole batch of weeds waiting in the neighbors fields to cover your site unless you do.
+You want to help mother nature cover the ground with mulch in the areas that should have mulch.
 (Do not worry about bare ground after a fire in pristine areas, the pioneer plants will take care of it better than man can.)(Curtis; Hanes; Keeley et. al.)

 Wildflowers are an alternative but require a lot more work